Avatar

 I build experiments and develop computational models to explain and predict how people learn and make decisions.

-I’m on the lookout for postdoc positions starting between March and September 2025.
+I’m due to finish my PhD mid-late 2025 and am looking for a postdoc.
 If your lab is hiring or you know of a position or fellowship that I would be a good fit for, please get in touch.

 Academic Research